 Editorial Position Regarding Restoration of a Pastor Who Commits Adultery or Criminal Activity

 "How have the mighty fallen!" - 2 Samuel 1:19

 The InterChurch News editorial position is biblically conservative regarding the practice of restoring a repentant pastor to the pulpit who committed adultery or criminal activity while serving as a pastor.
 We believe a pastor (bishop, overseer) "must be above reproach, the husband of one wife, temperate, prudent, respectable ... gentle, peaceable, free from the love of money ... one who manages his own household well" (1 Tim.
 3:2 -5), "he must have a good reputation with those outside the church" (1 Tim.
 3:7), and be "self-controlled" (2 Tim.
 1:6-7).

-Therefore, based on these Scriptures, we believe a pastor who has committed adultery or criminal activity -- while a pastor OR as a born again believer -- is disqualified to hold the title of pastor.
+Therefore, based on these Scriptures, we believe a pastor who has committed adultery or criminal activity -- either while serving as a pastor or in their walk of faith prior to serving as a pastor -- is disqualified to hold the office of pastor.

 InterChurch News maintains the Bible teaches that faith in Jesus Christ means repentance -- and by God's grace and mercy a believer works out his or her salvation abstaining from all appearances of evil.
 Therefore, a pastor who truly repents of the sin of adultery or has been released from jail or prison for criminal offense (does not include arrest for non-violent protest, free speech, etc.) may become an integral member of a congregation in serving Christ, but not as a "pastor."